 “Oh, sweetie.”
 The woman brushed his hair back.
 “Let’s get you back to bed and you can tell me about it, or I can read you a story.”

 “Thanks, Camilla.”
 Ethen ambled back to their bedroom.
 “Jillian, I’ll be on my plane before you wake up for breakfast, but I’ll call home tonight when I land at my layover.
 Okay?”

 Dan said nothing as Camilla carried him to bed.
 She tucked him under the covers and set his Teddy Bear beside him.
 “I’m sorry you had a bad dream, Jillian.
 What happened?”

-“I was in a desert with Faith,” said Dan, “and we went into a hole in the ground, and in the hole there was a monster with arms and legs.
+“I was in a desert with Faith,” said Dan, “and we went in a hole in the ground, and in the hole there was a monster with arms and legs.
 And it ate us!”

 “Preschool?”
 Dan looked at his hands as if for the first time.
 “Mommy, how old am I?”

 “You’re four years old, sweetie.”
 She felt Dan’s forehead for fever.
 “Why?”